DataStax: no longer just a database company

 Apps to go

-Speaking to us later in the day, Ellis said he was “pretty pumped” about AppStacks: “Like I said I feel like with Cassandra and a Service and with Insights we are executing a playbook that the industry understands pretty well.
-But with AppStacks we are working on a problem that nobody has solved before and I think we’ve got pretty good traction on it.”
+Speaking to us later in the day, Ellis said he was “pretty pumped” about AppStax: “Like I said I feel like with Cassandra as a Service and with Insights we are executing a playbook that the industry understands pretty well.
+But with AppStax we are working on a problem that nobody has solved before and I think we’ve got pretty good traction on it.”

 Besides the cloud-centric products, Ellis also previewed a bunch of other apps and services to ease the management of a DSE cluster.
 However, barring one, none of the products announced at the conference will be available to users anytime soon.
 Constellation and Insights will be made available later in the year, but AppStax will take a little longer and comes to market early next year.